 disease; paralysis; virus; infection; immunisation;

-Polio is a disease that used to cause problems all over the world, but now it only happens in small parts of 3 countries because children every where else have been immunised against polio.
+Polio is a disease that used to cause problems all over the world, but now it only happens in very few parts of the world because children every where else have been immunised against polio.

 What is polio?

-Poliomyelitis (say po-lio-my-el-eye-tis) – or polio for short - is an infection which can cause children and adults to lose the ability to move parts of their body (paralysis).
+Poliomyelitis (say po-lio-my-el-eye-tis) – or polio for short - is the result an infection which rarely causes some children and adults to lose the ability to move parts of their body (paralysis).
 Maybe they cannot move their legs or arms, or sometimes they cannot even breathe by themselves.

 Children under 5 are most at risk of catching polio but only a few develop problems with movement.

 How is polio caught?

 Polio is a very infectious disease.
 It is passed from one person to another through contact with faeces (say fee-sees, you may call it poo).